actionhero/actionhero/readme.markdown

 * Actions are asynchronous, and take in the API object, the connection object, and the callback function.
 Completing an action is as simple as calling `next(connection, true)`.
 The second param in the callback is a boolean to let the framework know if it needs to render anything else to the client (default = true).
 There are some actions where you may have already sent the user output (see the `file.js` action for an example) where you would not want to render the default messages.
 * The metadata is used in reflexive and self-documenting actions in the API, such as `actionsView`.  `actions.inputs.required` and `actions.inputs.required` are used for both documentation and for building the whitelist of allowed GET and POST variables the API will accept (in addition to your schema/models).

-## Models & mySQL
-actionHero uses the sequelizeJS mySQL ORM.
-It is awesome.
-Models (located in `./models/`) are used to define ORM objects in the API.  actionHero also adds seeding abilities to the API to pre-populate the database if needed.
-Here is the default model for the cache table which ships with actionHero (in ./models/cache.js):

-	function defineModel(api)
-	{
-		var model = api.dbObj.define('Cache', {
-			key: { type: api.SequelizeBase.STRING, allowNull: false, defaultValue: null, unique: true, autoIncrement: false},
-			value: { type: api.SequelizeBase.STRING, allowNull: false, defaultValue: null, unique: false, autoIncrement: false},
-			expireTime: { type: api.SequelizeBase.DATE, allowNull: false, defaultValue: null, unique: false, autoIncrement: false}
-		});
-		return model;
-	}

-	function defineSeeds(api){
-		return null;
-	}

-	exports.defineModel = defineModel;
-	exports.defineSeeds = defineSeeds;

-Seeds are simple JSON objects.
-You don't need to set all the values as long as they have sensible defaults in the model definition.
-Seeding is only run if the table is empty.
-If you wanted a seed, you would add it like so:

-	function defineSeeds(api){
-		var seeds = [
-			{key: "foo", value:"bar"},
-			{key: "foo2", value:"bar2"},
-		];
-		return seeds;
-	}

-You can then use api.models[myModel] to use the normal sequelize functions on.
-Check [http://www.sequelizejs.com](www.sequelizejs.com) for more info.
-Here's how you would add a log record:

-	var logRecord = api.models.log.build({
-		ip: connection.remoteIP,
-		action: connection.action,
-		error: connection.error,
-		params: JSON.stringify(connection.params)
-	});
-	logRecord.save();

-actionHero also uses the native node-mysql package so you can execute raw mySQL queries.
-To use this, you can make use of the `api.rawDBConnction.query` object.
-For example:

-	api.rawDBConnction.query("describe myTable", function(err, rows, fields) {
-		// do stuff
-	});

 ## Tasks
 Tasks are special periodically run actions the server will do at a set interval.
 Because nodeJS has internal timers, it's simple to emulate a "cron" functionality in the server.
 Some of the example tasks which ship with actionHero cleanup expired sessions and cache entries in the DB, and also check to see if the log file has gotten to large.
 Huzzah for the event queue!